 During the thesis pending period you are entitled to a minimum of six meetings (either face to face or electronic) with your supervisors and for the supervisors to read and comment on one draft of your thesis prior to submission.

-Extension to Thesis Pending
+Extension to Thesis Pending and/or Submission Deadline

-A maximum of 6 months (12 for part time students) extension will be granted for a first request.
+Normally, a maximum of 6 months (12 for part time students) extension will be granted for a first request.
 Second or subsequent requests which will exceed 12 months (24 months for part time students) will require approval by the University’s Quality and Standards Committee.

 The fee for an agreed extension to the thesis pending period can be found in the fee schedule.